Royal Swazi National Airways: History

 By 1993 the airline served a route network that included Cape Town, Dar es Salaam, Harare, Gaborone, Johannesburg, Maseru, Lusaka, Maputo and Nairobi, of which the Manzini–Johannesburg route was the airlines' busiest.
-On 4 July 1993, the scheduled flight between Maputo and Manzini was hijacked by a Mozambiquean passenger armed with an AK-47.
+On 4 July 1993, the scheduled flight between Maputo and Manzini was hijacked by a Mozambican passenger armed with an AK-47.
 Not long after the aircraft departed Maputo, the hijacker stormed the cockpit with his gun, and demanded to be flown to Australia.
 When told that Australia was too far for the aircraft to fly, he insisted on being flown to Maseru in Lesotho.
 With Maseru Airport being closed, and the aircraft being low on fuel, the crew flew to Johannesburg.
 Three hours after arriving in Johannesburg, South African Police stormed the aircraft.
 The Captain and one passenger were injured in the crossfire and the hijacker was shot in the head but survived.
-In 1994, the airline leased a Fokker 100 in a 12 business class and 85 economy class configuration, but it was returned to its lessor in 1996 and onward leased to Linhas Aéreas de Moçambique, the same airline Royal Swazi leased a Boeing 737-200 from several years earlier.

-Royal Swazi National Airways, which at the time was owned by the Swazi government and Tibiyo Taka Ngwane, a trust managed by King Mswati III, ceased operations to Harare, Lusaka, Dar es Salaam and Nairobi on 12 April 1999 and the Swazi government signed an agreement with SA Airlink on 25 April for the South African airline to take a 40% stake in a new venture, with the government holding the remaining 60%, to be known as Swaziland Airlink.
+In 1994, the airline leased a Fokker 100 in a 12 business class and 85 economy class configuration, but it was returned to its lessor in 1996 and onward leased to Linhas Aéreas de Moçambique.
+The same airline Royal Swazi leased a Boeing 737-200 from several years earlier.
+Royal Swazi National Airways, which at the time was owned by the Swazi government and Tibiyo Taka Ngwane, a trust managed by King Mswati III, ceased operations to Harare, Lusaka, Dar es Salaam and Nairobi on 12 April 1999.
+The Swazi government then signed an agreement with SA Airlink on 25 April for the South African airline to take a 40% stake in a new venture, with the government holding the remaining 60%.
+It became known as Swaziland Airlink.
 Swaziland Airlink began operations in July 1999 with a Fokker F28 leased from the company.

-The company still exists, as of 2018 under the name Royal Eswatini National Airways Corporation (RENAC), although it does not own its own airline but provides charter brokerage and ground handling services, as well as operating two travel agencies in Mbabane and Matsapha and acting as an airline ticket broker.
+The company still exists, as of 2018 under the name Royal Eswatini National Airways Corporation (RENAC).
+Although it does not own its own airline, it provides charter brokerage and ground handling services, as well as operating two travel agencies in Mbabane and Matsapha and acting as an airline ticket broker.
 Still wholly owned by the government, Royal Swazi National Airways Corporation operates independently under the Ministry of Public Works and Transport, with a board appointed by the Minister.
 In August 2009 it was revealed that the government owed the company some E13.1 million for air travel accumulated by 16 government ministries and departments.